ibm-js/deliteful/docs/ProgressIndicator.md

 <a name="configuration"></a>
 ## Element Configuration

+The following properties can be set on the widget to configure it:

+* `active`: Set to false to hide the widget and stop any ongoing animation.
+Set to true to show the widget: animation automatically starts unless you set a number to the "value".
+* `value`: A value from 0 to 100 that indicates a percentage of progression of an ongoing task.
+Defaults to NaN.
+* `speed`: The relative speed of the spinning animation.
+Accepted values are "slow", "normal" and "fast".
+Other values are converted to "normal".

 ### Determinate vs indeterminate
+ProgressIndicator is indeterminate as long as `ProgressIndicator.value = NaN`, which is the default value.
-By default, `deliteful/ProgressIndicator` is indeterminate in a sense it doesn't indicate the level of completion of the ongoing task: it just spin until it is deactivated.
-ProgressIndicator is indeterminate as long as `ProgressIndicator.value = NaN`
+`deliteful/ProgressIndicator` is indeterminate in the sense that it doesn't indicate the level of completion of the ongoing task, it will spin until it is deactivated.

 <iframe width="100%" height="300" allowfullscreen="allowfullscreen" frameborder="0"
 src="http://jsfiddle.net/ibmjs/58rt6/embedded/result,js,html">